 Plastic packaging sorting instructions for households

-- Other plastic products or plastic packaging waste from companies
+- Other plastic products or plastic packaging used in companies

 Any packaging that contains residues of dangerous substances and pressurised packaging (e.g. paint, chemicals, oils, medicines, hairspray) must be taken to your local hazardous waste collection point.